HEnquist/camilladsp/README.md

 If the names of mixers or filters includes the tokens `$samplerate$` or `$channels$`, these will be replaced by the corresponding values from the config.
 For example, if samplerate is 44100, the filter name `fir_$samplerate$` will be updated to `fir_44100`.

 ## Visualizing the config
+Please note that the `show_config.py` script mentioned here is deprecated, and has been replaced by the `plotcamillaconf` tool from the pycamilladsp-plot library.
+The new tool provides the same functionality as well as many improvements.
+The `show_config.py` does not support any of newer config options, and the script will be removed in a future version.

 A Python script is included to view the configuration.
 This plots the transfer functions of all included filters, as well as plots a flowchart of the entire processing pipeline.
 Run it with:
 ```
 python show_config.py /path/to/config.yml